 Length of tour: approximately 1 ½ hours (3 ½ - 4 hours round trip from the visitor center)

 Advance tickets required.
 Tickets can be purchased online or by calling (877) 444-6777 (10 a.m. to Midnight EST) to check availability and schedule your Introduction to Caving Tour.

 What to Bring

-- To help prevent the spread of White Nose Syndrome, a disease that is killing hundreds of thousands of bats in North America, the Monument prohibits any boots, clothing or gear (including cameras) that have been in ANY other cave or mine at ANY time.
+To help prevent the spread of White Nose Syndrome, a disease that is killing millions of bats in North America, the monument prohibits any boots, clothing or gear (including cameras) that have been in ANY other cave or mine at ANY time.

 Learn More about Caving

-- Research the caves in your area - some offer "spelunker" tours.
+Research the show caves in your area - some offer off-trail tours.